maniospas/smoll/docs/reference.md

     print "\n"
 ```

-Loops are similar to condition, only they execute multiple
+Loops are similar to conditions, but execute multiple
-times until a condition is true or false.
+times until they check to false.
 You can use `continue`
-to skip the rest of the current loop and `break` to halt the
+to skip the rest of the current loop and `break` to halt it.
-current loop.
-Here is a silly example.
+Here is a simple example.
 Please do not write code like this.

 ```python
 import "std/core.s"